quick-lab/SARS-CoV-2/400/v5.3.2_400/README.md

-Thanks to John Tyson at the BCCDC.
+Thanks go to BC Centre for Disease Control and Public Health Laboratory.